matthewmazurek/perturbation-screen/README.md

 #### Example: DynamoPerturbationScreen

-An example implementation using Dynamo for perturbation analysis is provided as `DynamoPerturbationScreen`.
-Below is a simplified version:
+An example implementation using Dynamo for perturbation analysis is provided as `DynamoPerturbationScreen`:

 ```python
 from pathlib import Path